Issued: Jan 15th, 2024 4:00PM

 The alpine rating is Wind Slabs., the treeline rating is , and the below treeline rating is Known problems include

-Cloudy with scattered flurries, 7 to 15 cm of snow, southwest alpine wind 10 to 30 km/h, treeline temperature -15 °C.
+Mostly cloudy with up to 5 cm of snow, variable alpine wind 20-30 km/h, treeline temperature -16 °C.

 More details can be found in the Mountain Weather Forecast.